kjpye/blog/ParsingBinaryFiles/access.md

                    );

 `$data` now contains a `CArray` of `uint8` bytes which you can access using normal array notation such as `$data[1234]`.

+Using `mmap` has the advantage that you can access the data randomly without using any special logic.
+The work is all pushed out to the operating system.

+The main disadvantage is that `CArray`s are very basic objects.
+None of the useful `Raku` methods are going to work on them.
+It will thus be necessary to read the data byte by byte, and combine those bytes into useful structures.

+The [NativeHelpers::Array](https://raku.land/zef:jonathanstowe/NativeHelpers::Array) module may be of help in converting parts of the `CArray` into `Blob`s, for which many more useful methods are available.
+Unfortunately the current version of this module will only convert the beginning of a `CArray` into a Buf, and so is less useful than otherwise might be the case,

+It might be easier to write your own simple routine to convert parts of a `CArray` to a `Buf`.
+Code like

+    sub carray-to-buf(CArray $carray, Int $start, Int $length --> Buf) {
+      my $buf = Buf.new;
+      $buf.push: $carray[$start + $_] for ^$length;
+      $buf;
+    }

+should do the job.